A research project to learn how surfers find, share, and track information about weather and breaks.

 Create an idea for a product to help address the issue of diversity and inclusion in tech.

-I worked as part of a team researching, defining and designing an initial concept that we then presented back to the the other participants.
+I worked as part of a team researching, defining and designing an initial concept that we then presented back to the other participants.

 We were all equal in our contribution to the ideas behind the concept on the day.
-The paper stuck on the whiteboard is what we presented at the end of the session, everything else I have created since to built on the idea.
+The paper stuck on the whiteboard is what we presented at the end of the session, everything else I have created since to build on the idea.

 A design challenge is a way to tackle a problem and cycle through the phases of design thinking.

 Within this design challenge, we were given snippets of research to read, then we did a mini opportunity workshop.
 We voted on our favourite opportunity for development and with some of those ideas in mind we created personas for the people we would be aiming to help with our product.